NetApp-StorageGRID/storagegrid-monitoring/README.md

 ## Usage

-* Start the stack with the `./startup.sh` script.
+* Start the stack via `./startup.sh`
-* Terminte the stack with the `./shutdown.sh` script.
+* Terminte the stack via `./shutdown.sh`
-* The dashboard will be automatically redployed from `grafana/dashboards/simple.json` on each start.
+* The dashboard will be automatically redployed from `grafana/dashboards/storagegrid-webscale.json`
+* The current dashboard configuration can be exported via `update-dashboard.sh`, which updates `grafana/dashboards/storagegrid-webscale.json`

 Grafana is accessible at `http://<dockerhost>:3000/`, the login credentials are `admin/admin`.